 Through these prominent smartphone and web applications, the Department can help keep the campus community well-informed by nearly instantaneous means.
 Not only does this contribute to public safety, but the comment feature on most platforms enables the public to communicate back to GTPD officers critical information such as tips on illegal activity, and timely community concerns.

-The GTPD Social Media Center’s posts and profiles have generated an enthusiastic and growing following by Georgia Tech students.
+The GTPD Social Media Center’s posts and profiles -- and some really creative TikTok videos -- have generated an enthusiastic and growing following by Georgia Tech students.
 An added benefit of the Social Media Center activities is the humanization of the police force.
 By profiling different officers, the program helps to put friendly faces on the Department and its work, enabling the entire campus community to more easily connect and converse with the officers who are sworn to protect them.
 The students’ positive responses to this aspect have confirmed the value of the Department's social media initiatives.